The Ultimate In Birding Tours

 This tour is priced in US Dollars.
 Amounts shown in other currencies are indicative.

-Guatemala: Day 2 First off this morning we will visit some productive hummingbird feeders that will provide a good chance to see two very important species; the Rufous Sabrewing, a bird restricted to the Pacific slope in Mexico’s Chiapas, Guatemala and El Salvador, and the near-endemic Green-throated Mountaingem.
-The restricted-range Azure-crowned and Berylline Hummingbirds, the spectacular Violet Sabrewing and Rivoli’s and White-eared Hummingbirds are also regular visitors.
+First off this morning, we will visit some productive hummingbird feeders that will provide a good chance to see two very important species: the Rufous Sabrewing, a bird restricted to the Pacific slope in Mexico’s Chiapas, Guatemala and El Salvador, and the near-endemic Green-throated Mountaingem.
+The range-restricted Azure-crowned and Berylline Hummingbirds, the spectacular Violet Sabrewing and Rivoli’s and White-eared Hummingbirds are also regular visitors.
+There are also chances for the range-restricted Mexican Violetear and Sparkling-tailed Woodstar.

-Afterwards, we will transfer to Los Tarrales lodge, situated on the Pacific slope of Guatemala, where we will stay for two nights.
+Afterwards, we will transfer to Los Tarrales, situated on the Pacific slope of Guatemala, where we will stay for two nights.
 We will be able to spend much of the day at Los Tarrales.

-Guatemala: Day 3 Los Tarrales lodge is located at an altitude of 700m (2297ft), but the reserve goes all the way up to 3000m (9843ft) on the slopes of Volcán Atitlan!
+The lodge at Los Tarrales is located at an altitude of 700m (2297ft), but the reserve goes all the way up to 3000m (9843ft) on the slopes of Volcán Atitlan!

 Our exploration of the very bird-rich Los Tarrales Natural Reserve will encompass a variety of habitats ranging from Pacific lowland rainforest in the lower part to foothill forest higher up on the slopes of Volcán Atitlan.